 - National Mission for Enhanced Energy Efficiency – The main objective is to save and promote maximum energy by developing new policies and measures.
 In 2009, the Prime Minister’s Council approved it on Climate Change.

 - National Mission on Sustainable Habitat – It emphasized Energy conservation on urban waste, management recycling which includes the production of power from waste, development of energy efficiency in buildings, and use of public transport.
 Prime Minister approved this mission in 2011.

 - National Water Mission – To improve water efficiency through pricing and other measures.
-The main objective of the mission is to help to preserve water, minimize wastage, and to make sure that the distributions of water are done on an equitable basis across and within the states.
+The main objective of the mission is to help to preserve water, minimize wastage, and make sure that the distribution of water is done on an equitable basis across and within the states.
 Ministry of Water Resources, River Development, and Ganga Rejuvenation are the members who supported this mission.

 - National Mission for Sustaining the Himalayan Ecosystem – It aims to preserve the biodiversity, forest conservation, and other ecological problems that are causing problems in the Himalayan region.

 - National Mission for a “Green India” – Its main goal is to expand the forest and promote “Green India” by protecting, refurbishing, and enhancing the forests in India which are diminishing.
 It’s taking various measures in responding to climate change by adopting and taking different steps towards it.
 In 2014, the Ministry of Environment and Forests got the go-ahead to work on this from the Cabinet.